Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 4

 Stars vs. Kraken Betting Trends

-- Dallas and its opponent have posted more than 5.5 goals in 46 of 91 games this season.
+- Seattle's games this season have had more than 5.5 goals 54 of 92 times.

-- The Stars have gone 18-7 this season when listed as a moneyline favorite.
+- The Stars are 18-7 when listed as a moneyline favorite this season.

-- The Kraken have claimed an upset victory in nine, or 40.9%, of the 22 games they have played as an underdog this season.

-- In games it has played with moneyline odds of -145 or shorter, Dallas has compiled a 15-5 record (winning 75.0% of its games).

-- Seattle is 9-6 when it is underdogs of +120 or longer on the moneyline.
+- Seattle is 8-5 when bookmakers have made them underdogs of +130 or longer on the moneyline.

 Stars Player Props